ebaadazam/Servlets-and-JSP/README.md

 <h4><b>2.
 Session Management</b></h4>
 Session management in Java web applications involves maintaining stateful information about user interactions across multiple requests.
 This is crucial for applications to remember user-specific data, such as login information, shopping cart contents, or user preferences.
-Java provides several mechanisms for session management, including:<br>
+Java provides several mechanisms for session management, including:<br><br>

 <b>Session:</b> Java EE provides a session tracking API that allows developers to manage sessions programmatically.
 This API includes classes such as HttpSession and HttpServletRequest that can be used to create, retrieve, and invalidate sessions.<br>